R3Conclave/conclave-core-sdk/docs/docs/mail.md

 **Headers.** Mail has unencrypted but authenticated (tamperproof) headers that can be used to link messages together.
 This allows clients to structure a conversation as if they were using a socket, but also hold multiple conversations simultaneously.
 This can be used to implement usage tracking, prioritisation, or other tasks not directly relevant to data processing that the host can assist with (despite its untrusted nature).

 Headers provide strong sequence numbers that are set by the sender and prevent the host re-ordering messages, a "topic" string field that is more useful than a port number (e.g. can identify what it's about, be mapped to message queue names), and applications can put their own data in the envelope part of the headers thus enabling hosts to see part of the messages.
 This can frequently be a useful design pattern.

+The headers are described in more detail in the [tutorial](writing-hello-world.md#mail-headers).

 **Framing.** A typical need with any socket or stream based transport is to add framing on top, because the application really needs to work with messages.
 In textual protocols framing can be remarkably tricky to get right, as user